surmon-china/vue-awesome-swiper/README.md

 import { Swiper, SwiperSlide, /* ...rest SwiperVue API */ } from 'swiper/vue'
 ```

-If you need to use an older version of vue-awesome-swiper, you can find the corresponding version number below. feel free to fork our code and maintain your own copy.
+If you need to use older versions of `vue-awesome-swiper`, you can find the corresponding version number below.
+Feel free to fork our code and maintain your own copy.

 ### Documentation
 - [Examples](https://github.surmon.me/vue-awesome-swiper)